wp-plugins/showcase-idx/readme.txt

 **Step 3 - Installation**
 We've made it as easy as possible to install the plugin on your site, so just follow the written-for-Realtors instructions and you should be good!
 If you have any issues, put in a [support ticket](http://showcaseidx.com/support/ “Send us a support ticket”).

-= Do You Have setup Fees or Contracts? =
+= Do You Have Setup Fees or Contracts? =
-There are no setup fees or term contracts with Showcase IDX.
-All of our users are on month-to-month subscriptions. which gives you flexibility and makes sure that we live up to our end of the deal and provide you with an awesome IDX investment that you would never dream of cancelling!
+There are no setup fees or long-term contracts with Showcase IDX.
+All of our users are on month-to-month subscriptions.
+This gives you flexibility and makes sure that we live up to our end of the deal and provide you with an awesome IDX investment that you would never dream of cancelling!

 = Things to Consider When Adding IDX to Your Site = This can vary from website to website, but we have seen the following things work very well: